 Barcodes

 If you are not integrating with scanning hardware you can use the PassKit PassReader app to scan your passes.
-For more details on using the PassReader app, see the Scanning Passes instructions.
+For more details, see the Scanning Passes instructions.

 Weblinks

-For coupons, a user can click on a link on the pass to redeem the coupon.
-We call this Customer Initiated Redemption (CIR).
+For coupons, a user can click on a link on the pass to redeem the offer.
+This is known as Customer Initiated Redemption (CIR).
 For more details, see digital coupons without POS integration.

 Text